-5.2.
-Surrogate models
+B. Surrogate models

-5.2.1.
-Available methods
+1. Available methods

 Thanks to AGILE consortium, multiple methods are available regarding surrogate models (SM) competence.
-During DC-2, one of the objective was to make these methods accessible to the partners through their integration as remote services in one of the PIDO framework, like any other design competence.
+During DC-2, one of the objectives was to make these methods accessible to the partners through their integration as remote services in one of the PIDO framework, like any other design competences.
 Multiple SM competences were investigated in the frame of this use case.